-The West Wing Is Full Of Roaches And Mice
+The West Wing Is Reportedly Full Of Roaches And Mice

-In 2017, White House officials submitted a number of requests for repairs and new equipment.
-But the most eye-opening request was for pest control to eradicate the mice getting into the Situation Room and the White House Navy mess food service area.
-There are apparently roaches in the West Wing, too.
+In 2017, White House officials allegedly submitted numerous requests for repairs and new equipment.
+But, as reported by NBC Washington's News4 I-Team, the most eye-opening one was for pest control to eradicate the mice getting into the Situation Room and the Navy's mess hall in the White House.

-If your crappy Wi-Fi is keeping you from your favorite sites, the First Family feels your pain.
-The Obamas told CBS on Super Bowl Sunday 2016 that there are a lot of Wi-Fi "dead spots" in the White House and the Obama girls get "frustrated" by them.
-Mr. President is hoping to fix the issue for the "next group of folks" who move in.
+If your weak Wi-Fi is keeping you from your favorite sites, the first family feels for you.
+The Obamas told CBS on Super Bowl Sunday 2016 about the many Wi-Fi "dead spots" in the White House, and that the Obama girls got "frustrated" by them.